 Is Online Sports Betting Legal In The USA?

-Fear of placing sports bets is based mostly on harsh language that has appeared at the state and federal level in recent years.
-Eight American states have specific laws on the books making online gambling in the United States illegal.
 In 2006, new federal betting laws like the Unlawful Internet Gambling Enforcement Act, or UIGEA, were passed as an attempt to prevent online gambling within American borders.
 But that bill was mostly aimed at financial transfers to known gaming sites—making it illegal for banks and other financial institutions to process gambling payments online.
-Again, this bill was not aimed at individual bettors or casino game players.
-Since no one has ever been arrested for placing sports bets at sports betting Web sites, and since no federal law exists making it explicitly illegal to place bets on the Internet, you shouldn’t be afraid of sports betting online.
+This bill was not aimed at individual bettors or casino game players and no one has ever been arrested for sports betting.

 As for state betting laws, yes, some American states have made it a crime to participate in any form of online gambling.
-Those states may actually attempt to pursue charges against an individual bettor, so we do not recommend that you place any sort of online wager if the law in your state explicitly makes that kind of gaming illegal.
-Again, not one of these states has yet to arrest an individual under their anti-online gaming laws, but the laws do exist.
+Those states may actually attempt to pursue charges against an individual bettor though, not one person has arrested an individual under their anti-online gaming laws, but the laws do exist.
 Other states have approved online gambling since the repeal of PASPA.

 In the meantime, you can visit any of the legal betting sites below to begin betting right away.
 There is never a day that goes by that doesn't present the opportunity to wager on sports.
 These sites can facilitate any and all wagers you send their way and will hopefully definitively answer the question “Is online wagering legal in the United States?” by proving their safety and reliability.